 In order to be able to practice podiatry in New Zealand podiatrists must hold a current practising certificate.
-All Annual Practising Certificates (APC) expire on 31 March each year and practitioners must renew their APC by then in order to continue practising legally on 1 April.
+All Annual Practising Certificates (APC) expire on 31 March each year and practitioners must renew their APC before then in order to continue practising legally on 1 April.

 All APC applicants must comply with the Board's continuing competence requirements as part of their recertification (obtaining an APC).
 The Board's new CPD programme is based on a 2 year cycle.
 Practitioners are able to log their CPD hours online and upload any documentation in their practitioner portal, using the login on the home page.